The most popular service we provide here at Nomad Capitalist is helping people get a second residence – the most popular by far.

 For instance, you only need to spend a few days a year in Panama or Colombia to maintain your residence in these countries.

-Often times, temporary residence is the first step toward obtaining permanent resident status.
+Oftentimes, the temporary residence is the first step toward obtaining permanent resident status.

 Most of the time, permanent residence actually means permanent residence.
 As in, you never or almost never have to go there and renew it.